 The free version of PRTG Network Monitor is also a good alternative for those smaller organizations who can’t afford a more costly tool.
 If you stick with PRTG Network Monitor then you can simply upgrade to upscale with your virtual infrastructure to keep on top of Hyper-V servers.

-If one thing is clear with Hyper-V resources it is that virtual infrastructure needs to be managed just the same as physical infrastructure.
 Monitoring virtual resources as closely as you would physical machines is the key to keeping resources like Microsoft Hyper-V well-maintained.